By Mitchell Woody

 Special to The Messenger

-GRAPELAND – Hello Grapeland, we had our monthly council meeting on April 12th and the following are the major points from that meeting.
+GRAPELAND – Hello Grapeland, we had our monthly council meeting on May 10th and a Special Meeting on May 25th, the following are the major points from those meetings.